matchy233/eda_multiomics/README.md

-# 🔭 Explorative analysis using laggedcor package
+# 🔭 Explorative analysis using laggedcor package for Multiomics Data

 ## Goal